jstein-pareto/jstein-pareto/README.md

 - 👋 Hi, I’m @jstein-pareto
-- 👀 I’m interested in responsive web apps
+- 👀 I’m interested in designing & coding responsive web apps
-- 🌱 I’m currently learning TypeScript, React
+- 🌱 I’m currently learning React & TypeScript
-- 💞️ I’m looking to collaborate on a secure, private journalling app
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ???
+- 📫 How to reach me jstein at paretointel dot com

 <!---
 jstein-pareto/jstein-pareto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.